-Current Year Actual Actual enrollment Actual enrollment Actual enrollment Enrollment Variance 4 enrollment equals is 90%-95% of is 80%-90% of is less than 80% Emonnent variance or is within 95% budgeted budgeted of budgeted of budgeted enrollment in enrollment in most enrollment in enrollment in most recent year recent year most recent year Financial Measures of most recent year Meets the Does Not Meet the Falls Far Below Exceeds the Standard Standard Standard the Standard Success (Prior Years) Multiyear Ratio of Ratio is greater Ratio is between Ratio is below 1.0 Ratio is 0.9 or less Assets to Liabilities 5 than or equal to 1.0 and 1.1 for at for the most recent for the most 1.1 for at least the least the most year; OR below 1.0 recent year; OR is 2 most recent recent year in the 2 most 0.9 or less in the 2 years previous years out most previous of 3 years years out of 3 years Cash Flow Cash flow is Cash flow is Cash flow is not Cash flow is positive for at positive for at positive for at least negative for any 2 least the 2 most least 1 of the most 1 of the most recent consecutive years recent years recent 2 years 2 years Total Margin (TM) and ATTM is positive ATTM is greater ATTM is greater ATTM is less than Aggregated Three-Year and the most than -1.5% , the than -1.5%, but or equal to -1.5% ; Total Margin 6 (ATTM) recent year TM is trend is positive trend does not OR the most also positive for the last 2 "meet standard" recent year TM is years, AND the less than -10% most recent year TM is positive Operations/ Exceeds the Meets the Does Not Meet the Falls Far Below Governance Primary Standard Standard Standard the Standard Indicators Records compliance 7 90% or higher 79%-89% 78%-60% 59% or below On-Time Records 90% or higher 79%-89% 78%-60% 59% or below Submission Rate Financial Records 90% or higher 79%-89% 78%-60% 59% or below Submitted Monthly Annual Audit Two consecutive No findings, Audit contains less Audit contains years of no findings for than three of the three or more of findings, findings recovery, following: findings, the following: for recovery, noncompliance noncompliance findings, noncompliance citations, citations, noncompliance citations, questioned costs, questioned costs, citations, questioned costs, or material material questioned costs, 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1
+Actual enrollment equals or is Actual Actual within 95% of enrollment is Actual enrollment enrollment is budgeted 90%-95% of is 80%-90% of less than 80% of enrollment in budgeted budgeted budgeted Current-Year most recent enrollment in enrollment in enrollment in Enrollment Variance 5 year most recent year most recent year most recent year Financial Measures of Success (Prior Exceeds the Meets the Does Not Meet Falls Far Below Years) Standard Standard the Standard the Standard Ratio is below 1.0 Ratio is 0.9 or for the most less for the most Ratio is greater recent year; OR recent year; OR than or equal to Ratio is between below 1.0 in the 2 is 0.9 or less in 1.1 for at least 1.0 and 1.1 for most previous the 2 most Multi-year Ratio of the 2 most at least the most years out of 3 previous years Assets to Liabilities 6 recent years recent year years out of 3 years Cash flow is Cash flow is Cash flow is not Cash flow is positive for at positive for at positive for at negative for any least the 2 most least 1 of the least 1 of the 2 consecutive Cash Flow recent years most recent 2 most recent 2 years years years ATTM is greater than -1.5%; the trend ATTM is less ATTM is is positive for than or equal to Total Margin (TM) positive and the the last two ATTM is greater -1.5%; OR the and Aggregated 3- most recent years; AND the than -1.5% , but most recent year Year Total Margin 7 year TM is also most recent year trend does not TM is less than (ATTM) positive TM is positive "meet standard" -10% Operations/ positive 11v1 is positive meet standard 1070 Governance Exceeds the Meets the Does Not Meet Falls Far Below Primary Indicators Standard Standard the Standard the Standard Records Compliance 8 90% or higher 79%-89% 60%-78% 59% or below On-Time Records 7070 of ingiter 7570 0570 0070 7070 2370 01 0010 11 Submission Rate 90% or higher 79%-89% 60%-78% 59% or below Financial Records 7 070 02 22-8-22 ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,, Submitted Monthly 90% or higher 79%-89% 60%-78% 59% or below , Audit contains Two Audit contains three or more of consecutive three or more of the following: years of no the following: findings, findings, No findings, findings, noncompliance findings for findings for noncompliance citations, recovery, recovery, citations, questioned costs, noncompliance noncompliance questioned costs, material citations, citations, material weaknesses, or questioned questioned weaknesses, or findings for costs, or costs, or findings for recovery (in material material recovery (less excess of \$5,000 weaknesses, as weaknesses, as than \$5,000 combined), as set forth in the set forth in the combined), as set set forth in the Annual Audit audit audit forth in the audit audit LEA Special Needs Education Meets Needs Needs substantial Performance requirements assistance intervention intervention

-4 The enrollment variance depicts actual enrollment divided by enrollment projection in the charter school's board-approved budget.
+5 The enrollment variance depicts actual enrollment divided by enrollment projection in the charter school's board-approved budget.

-5 This ratio depicts the relationship between a school's annual assets and liabilities, covering the last three years.
+6 This ratio depicts the relationship between a school's annual assets and liabilities, covering the last three years.